softwarekid/ML_demo/README.md

 =======

 my machine learning demos .
-demos I code as I watch the videos instructed by Andrew NG.
+demos I code as I watch the class videos taught by Andrew NG.

 ML is the cool.